Berrien County commissioners send message to state on regionalizing COVID-19 approach - Leader Publications

 After discussion of taking a measure at last Thursday’s Berrien County Board of Commissioners meeting, the commissioners unanimously passed two resolutions, the first aimed at communicating the commissioners’ concerns to Michigan Gov. Gretchen Whitmer about regionalizing COVID-19 restrictions and the second about promoting cashflow to local restaurants.

-Southwest Michigan Regional Chamber of Commerce President Arthur Havlicek gave a presentation to the commissioner members, which included support and discussion of both resolutions the board was preparing to pass.
+Southwest Michigan Regional Chamber of Commerce President Arthur Havlicek gave a presentation to the commission members, which included support and discussion of both resolutions the board was preparing to pass.

 “As the voice for business in the region, our chamber is strongly encouraging you to adopt the resolution urging the governor to institute a new regional approach to restrictions.
 While genuinely empathetic toward Gov. Whitmer for the weight of responsibility she’s carried, the simple truth is that her administration has not always gotten it right,” Havlicek said.
 “We are the point in this fight against COVID-19 where we can adopt a more thoughtful approach.”